DevMountain/Timeline/README.md

 ### Search Controller

+Build functionality that will allow the user to search for posts with comments that have specific text in them.
+For example, if a user creates a `Post` with a photo of a waterfall, and there are comments that mention the waterfall, the user should be able to search the Timeline view for the term 'water' and filter down to that post (and any others with water in the comments).

 #### Update the Model

 Add a `SearchableRecord` protocol that requires a `matchesSearchTerm` function.
 Update the `Post` and `Comment` objects to conform to the protocol.